vubaolongkg/FCJ_2025_WorkShop/content/_index.md

 ---

 # 👋 Welcome to the FCJ 2025 AWS Workshop
+# Building an Automated Sales Data Processing and Visualization Pipeline on AWS
 #### Overview

 In this hands-on workshop, you will build a **serverless data pipeline** using AWS services, from ingesting raw CSV files to visualizing clean data through QuickSight.
 You will also automate the process using Lambda and secure your solution with IAM & CloudTrail.